-Slow-roast Shoulder of Lamb
+Slow-Roast Shoulder of Lamb

 My good friend Oscar is the owner of Cillar de Silos, a bodega that makes wonderful wines in the Ribera del Duero region of Spain.
 I like inviting him round for a meal when he visits London because he always brings a fantastic bottle of red, such as his Crianza.
-To complement the wine, I cook something like this lamb recipe.
+To compliment the wine, I cook something like this lamb recipe.

 The lamb tastes delicious served with a green salad and my baked potatoes and apples.